GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 ## Extracting data from the API response

-By now we have seen how to connect to an API.
-Let's now see how to extract the data items from the response.

 Back to Mailchimp's API, let's extract the list of all the email addresses from the response.
 These are contained under the `email_address` field under `members`:

 ```json